Thursday, March 19, 2009

 The tourbooks say this is the most photographed waterfall in Oregon.
 I have no reason to doubt them.
 You have to work really hard to take a bad picture of this place.

-As you can perhaps by this picture of the waterfall along the Columbia River gorge, it's a double, there a pool below the bridge, so the effect is particularly spectacular.
+As you can perhaps by this picture of the waterfall along the Columbia River gorge, it's a double.
+There is a pool below the bridge, so the effect is particularly spectacular.
 It's 620 feet from top to bottom, too big to cram into one picture.
+This is the tallest waterfall in all of Oregon.

 Sunday, March 15, 2009